Bryanchigo/CenData/README.md

 ## Contribution

 We welcome contributions from the community to help improve CenData.
-If you are interested in contributing, please follow our [Contribution Guidelines](CONTRIBUTING.md) and check our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## License